Built for service firms whose founders are making their first 1–5 remote hires.Inspect the brief

 Evidence map

-Each critical criterion points to its source: live interview observation, work-sample behavior, verified employment detail, reference, or candidate self-report.
+Each critical criterion points to its source: live interview observation, work sample behavior, verified employment detail, reference, or candidate statement.
 Readers should be able to distinguish what was directly demonstrated from what still requires confirmation.

 03